 I’ve been weight training consistently for about eight years now with very little in the way of breaks.
 My morning routine is essentially:

 - Get on with my day

 It has been that way without exception ever since I started to recover from my busted up shoulders in college.
-My workouts prior to this program were already heavy on squats, with me squatting at least twice a week with many weeks containing three legs days depending on how I was feeling.
+My workouts prior to this program were already heavy on squats on treadmills that fold flat, with me squatting at least twice a week with many weeks containing three legs days depending on how I was feeling.
 I love squatting, especially because it doesn’t put stress on my shoulder joints, which are definitely the weakest parts of my body.
 I tend to squat like a hybrid powerlifter / bodybuilder, with a mix of high-rep and high-weight workouts.

 One important note: I lift raw, meaning I don’t use a weightlifting belt, knee wraps, wrist straps, or any other form of assistance.
 That’s how it has been for about six years now and I love it.
 I feel like it protects my body because I’m not able to push myself past the threshold of what I am physically able, and gives me a limit to push against as I drive for new performance.

 The article that Cory Gregory published was a little light on details of what you were supposed to do from an actual implementation standpoint.
 He had listed a typical workout that he would do, but the most important part I gained from his writing was to just do some type of squats every day for the 100 days and you’d fulfill the requirements.
 As a note, he later published a four week squat everyday workout that I know some people have been following that is much more prescriptive.
 It might be a good place to start.

 I always squatted first before working out whatever other body part I was targeting on a specific day.
 I felt like it got me in the mood to push myself harder with the other work I was going to be doing.
 In general, the workouts looked like one of the following two options:

 High Rep Workout: Pick one of high-bar back, low-bar back, or front squat and do five sets of 12.